tcg-digital-us/react-box-whiskers-poc/docs/source/project/development/create-vega.rst

        }
      };

-     // Create a visualisation and embed it in the html element with id 'Graph'
+     // Create a visualization and embed it in the html element with id 'Graph'
      // using our custom specification.
      vegaEmbed('#Graph', bar_graph_spec)
    }